 This handbook has been designed as a quick guide to answer many of the questions you might have regarding CMU and our student support services.
 It is not intended to be all-inclusive.
 We also encourage you to visit our website at: www.cmich.edu/parentandfamily.
 It has helpful stories and information designed for parents.
-We will begin sending you monthly electronic newsletters shortly.
+Also if you are not yet receiving our monthly elctronic newsletters you can sign up there.